cole-busa/anti-social-media/README.md

 ## Try it out!

 If you want to try it for yourself, you can download this repository.
+Make sure you have Maven, Spring Boot, and React installed with npm.

 ### Database: